patrickfav/uber-adb-tools/README.md

     java -jar uber-uninstaller-android.jar -p com.your.packa*,com.their.packa*,com.third.* -dryRun

-Test which apps would be uninstalled with a dryrun:
+Test which apps would be uninstalled with a dry run:

     java -jar uber-uninstaller-android.jar -p com.your.packa* -dryRun